eCommerce models

 3. Drop Shipping

-Drop shipping is recently gaining momentum, and thanks to the internet surge, it is quite a convenient model to reach a broader customer base.
-People seem to overcomplicate drop shipping when in essence, it is just selling items that you don’t see or touch.
+Drop-shipping has recently gained momentum, and thanks to the internet surge, it is quite a convenient model to reach a broader customer base.
+People seem to overcomplicate drop shipping when, in essence, it is just selling items that you don’t see or touch.
 You don’t buy anything upfront and are only monetarily invested once someone purchases from you.

-After an item is purchased, you simply go to your supplier, buy the item for less, and put the buyer’s address as the shipping address.
+After purchasing an item, you simply go to your supplier, buy the item for less, and put the buyer’s address as the shipping address.
 Most importantly, you get to keep the profits in between.

-Among the risks of drop shipping eCommerce model are:
+Among the risks of the drop-shipping eCommerce model are:

 • When a supplier lacks quality control, it can be burdensome to deal with customers’ complaints and may harm the reputation of the company